Volunteer Opportunity posted by: VSO

 You'll have a degree in Education, preferably for primary Education and/or a Masters in Education.
 You'll have several years' primary inspection experience.
 It would be an advantage to have school management experience, such as Head of Department or Deputy head teacher as well.
 Teacher training and experience in a developing nation are also desirable.
 You'll have excellent communication skills in English, particularly written skills and IT literacy.
 You'll be a strong planner, with organisation and management a quality.
 You'll bring strong networking and team working skills, the ability to work towards results, plus the ability to work with minimal supervision.

 We'll ask you to commit to at least 24 months to make a sustainable contribution to our development goals.
 In return, we'll provide you with extensive training before your placement, and our financial package includes a local living allowance, return flights, accommodation, insurance and more.
 When you return to your home country, we'll support you to resettle.

-To find out more about volunteering with VSO and to apply please visit our website and please use the following reference U0662/0001/0001 in your application.
+To find out more about volunteering with VSO and to apply please visit our website.
 On average it takes a minimum of 4 months to go through the application process.